solaceai-evidence/solaceai-prototype/README.md

 ![image](https://github.com/user-attachments/assets/f5824b8e-8c9e-4c12-8a40-efb62b9e5e58)

-Ai2 Scholar QA is a system for answering scientific queries and literature review by gathering evidence from multiple documents across our corpus and synthesizing an organized report with evidence for each claim.
-As a RAG based architecture, Ai2 Scholar QA has a retrieval component and a three step generator pipeline.
+Ai2 Scholar QA is a system for answering scientific queries and generating literature reviews by gathering evidence from multiple documents across our corpus (11M+ full text and 100M+ abstracts) and synthesizing an organized report with evidence for each claim.
+Based on the RAG architecture, Scholar QA has a retrieval component and a three step generator pipeline.

 * #### Retrieval:
     The retrieval component consists of two sub-components:

     i. _Retriever_ - Based on the user query, relevant evidence passages are fetched using the Semantic Scholar public api's snippet/search end point which looks up an index of open source papers.
 Further, we also use the api's keyword search to suppliement the results from the index with paper abstracts.
-The user query is preprocessed to extract entities for filtering the papers and re-writing the query as needed.
-[Prompt](https://github.com/allenai/ai2-scholarqa-lib/blob/345b101e16d1dd62517fbd2df5f2ad6d8065af93/api/scholarqa/llms/prompts.py#L221)
+The user query is first pre-processed to extract metadata for filtering the candidate papers and re-phrasing the query as needed with the help of an LLM - [Prompt](https://github.com/allenai/ai2-scholarqa-lib/blob/345b101e16d1dd62517fbd2df5f2ad6d8065af93/api/scholarqa/llms/prompts.py#L221).

-  ii. _Reranker_ - The results from the retriever are then reranked with [mixedbread-ai/mxbai-rerank-large-v1](https://huggingface.co/mixedbread-ai/mxbai-rerank-large-v1) and top k results are retained and aggregated at the paper-level to combine all the passages from a single paper.
+  ii. _Reranker_ - The results from the retriever are then reranked with [mixedbread-ai/mxbai-rerank-large-v1](https://huggingface.co/mixedbread-ai/mxbai-rerank-large-v1) and top k passages are retained and aggregated at the paper-level to combine all the passages from a single paper.

 These components are encapsulated in the [PaperFinder](https://github.com/allenai/ai2-scholarqa-lib/blob/345b101e16d1dd62517fbd2df5f2ad6d8065af93/api/scholarqa/rag/retrieval.py#L21) class.

 * #### Multi-step Generation:
-  The generation pipeline comprises of three steps:
+  The generation pipeline uses an LLM (Claude Sonnet 3.7 default) and comprises of three steps:

-  i. _Quote Extraction_ - The user query along with the aggregated passages from the retrieval component are sent to an LLM (Claude Sonnet 3.7 default) to extract exact quotes relevant to answer the query.
-[Prompt](https://github.com/allenai/ai2-scholarqa-lib/blob/345b101e16d1dd62517fbd2df5f2ad6d8065af93/api/scholarqa/llms/prompts.py#L2)
+  i. _Quote Extraction_ - The user query along with the aggregated passages from the retrieval component are used to extract the exact quotes relevant to answering the query - [Prompt](https://github.com/allenai/ai2-scholarqa-lib/blob/345b101e16d1dd62517fbd2df5f2ad6d8065af93/api/scholarqa/llms/prompts.py#L2) .

-  ii. _Planning and Clustering_ - The llm is then prompted to generate an organization of the output report with sections headings and format of the section.
-The quotes from step (i) are clustered and assigned to each heading.
-[Prompt](https://github.com/allenai/ai2-scholarqa-lib/blob/345b101e16d1dd62517fbd2df5f2ad6d8065af93/api/scholarqa/llms/prompts.py#L52)
+  ii. _Planning and Clustering_ - First, an organization outline is generated for the report with sections headings and the corresponding format of the section.
+The quotes from step (i) are clustered and assigned to each heading - [Prompt](https://github.com/allenai/ai2-scholarqa-lib/blob/345b101e16d1dd62517fbd2df5f2ad6d8065af93/api/scholarqa/llms/prompts.py#L52).

-  iii. _Summary Generation_ -  Each section is generated based on the quotes assigned to that section and all the prior text generated in the report.
-[Prompt](https://github.com/allenai/ai2-scholarqa-lib/blob/345b101e16d1dd62517fbd2df5f2ad6d8065af93/api/scholarqa/llms/prompts.py#L97)
+  iii. _Summary Generation_ -  Each section is generated based on the quotes assigned to that section and all the prior section text generated in the report - [Prompt](https://github.com/allenai/ai2-scholarqa-lib/blob/345b101e16d1dd62517fbd2df5f2ad6d8065af93/api/scholarqa/llms/prompts.py#L97).

   These steps are encapsulated in the [MultiStepQAPipeline](https://github.com/allenai/ai2-scholarqa-lib/blob/345b101e16d1dd62517fbd2df5f2ad6d8065af93/api/scholarqa/rag/multi_step_qa_pipeline.py#L50C7-L50C26) class.
-For some sections, we also generate literature review tables that compare and contrast all papers referenced in that section.
+For sections that are determined to have a list format, we also generate literature review tables that compare and contrast all papers referenced in that section.
 We generate these tables using the pipeline proposed by the [ArxivDIGESTables paper](https://arxiv.org/pdf/2410.22360), which is available [here](https://github.com/bnewm0609/arxivDIGESTables/tree/main).

-Both the PaperFinder and MultiStepQAPipeline are in turn members of [ScholarQA](https://github.com/allenai/ai2-scholarqa-lib/blob/41eb8374a88b5edfda7306519a8d61f6c225493f/api/scholarqa/scholar_qa.py#L27), which is the main class powering our system.
+Both PaperFinder and MultiStepQAPipeline are in turn wrapped inside [ScholarQA](https://github.com/allenai/ai2-scholarqa-lib/blob/41eb8374a88b5edfda7306519a8d61f6c225493f/api/scholarqa/scholar_qa.py#L27), which is the main class powering our system.

   For more info please refer to our [blogpost](allenai.org/blog/ai2-scholarqa).

+The code is in this repo can be used as a Dockerized web app, an Async API or as a Python library.
+We start with the common configuration setup required for both the modes and then describe each mode separately below.

-- ### Setup
+- ### Common Setup

 * #### Environment Variables

-Environment Variables
 Ai2 Scholar QA requires Semantic Scholar api and LLMs for its core functionality of retrieval and generation.
-So please ensure to create a ``.env``  file in the root directory with the following environment variables:
+So please ensure to create a ``.env``  file in the root directory with OR include in your runtime environment directly the following variables:

 ```
 export S2_API_KEY=